HexArchy/locker-c/Readme.md

 ### Available Commands

 - `help`: Display available commands
-- `enable`: Enable file protection
+- `enable`: Enable file protection recursively
-- `disable`: Disable file protection (requires password)
+- `disable`: Disable file protection recursively (requires password)
 - `change`: Change the system password
 - `status`: Show current protection status
 - `stop`: Exit the program

 ## How It Works

-1. The system monitors the specified directory using inotify.
+1. The system recursively monitors the specified directory and all its subdirectories using inotify.
 2. When a file event occurs, it checks if the file matches any protected patterns.
 3. For protected files, it prevents modifications by:
    - Setting the immutable flag
    - Changing permissions to read-only
    - Blocking creation, deletion, and move operations
+4. The system also monitors for new subdirectories and automatically adds them to the watch list.

 ## File Structure